citelao/sensible/_how_to/1-overview.md

 1. **Don't** worry about [password strength]({{site.baseurl}}/passwords/) that much.
 2. **Don't** pay money for [antivirus software]({{site.baseurl}}/antivirus/).
 3. **Don't** use or pay money for a [VPN]({{site.baseurl}}/vpn/).

+---

+It's also clear that most of the biggest threats to your [security]({{site.baseurl}}/security/) lie with the companies that hold your data---your bank, your email providers, your social networks.

+It may seem like protecting your data must be ridiculously easy or literally impossible.
+The truth is in the middle: some threats are easy to stop and some threats are impossible.

+But you can take simple steps to mitigate all of these threats and reduce their impacts---even if you can't stop them completely.

+Here are four *evidence-based* things you can do *right now* to make yourself more secure, and a few bits of common security advice that are probably useless.

+---

 ## What?!